 NBA benches mirror NFL sidelines.
 Assistant coaches are solely responsible for the offensive and defensive aspects of the game, focusing on the minute details of each possession.
 The coaches spread on the bench also serve as sounding boards when the head coach is calculating his next move.

 Kidd has been through it all in the basketball world.
-The half Irish/half African-American Oakland native rose through high school and college to become one of the best point guards and triple-double threats in NBA history.
+The half African-American/Irish-American professional basketball coach from Oakland native rose through high school and college to become one of the best point guards and triple-double threats in NBA history.

 Kidd then made the transition to the coaching world, where his fortune gets an extra boost.